roma-glushko/roma-glushko.github.io/content/blog/heap/index.md

             parent_idx -= 1
 ```

-Complexity of heap inserting algorithm is $\Theta(log(n))$ since at each interactions we traversal another tree level.
+The complexity of heap inserting algorithm is $\Theta(log(n))$ since at each interaction we traversal another tree level.

 ## Extracting The Max Element